rozek/svelte-sortable-flat-list-view/README.md

 * [sorting with single selection](https://svelte.dev/repl/7de55ceb5ae841499d8752addf33fbce) - in the simplest case, individual list items may be rearranged with mouse or finger
 * [sorting with multiple selections](https://svelte.dev/repl/6ae6b28514c742f6a911c7b72188570c) - rearranging multiple list items at once is supported as well
 * [sorting with handles](https://svelte.dev/repl/4adf5f8c28a549edae25eeb94edd281f) - on mobile platforms, it is preferred to drag list items from handles only
+* [sorting a horizontal list](https://svelte.dev/repl/a960543f3f88431ab30592fea997ac91) - with proper CSS Styling, a sortable list view may also arrange its items horizontally

 ### Dragging beyond List Bounds ###